Guide for Individuals with Learning Impairments

 With learning impairments and disabilities it's sometimes difficult to find links on webpages.
 Some people find it easier and quicker to move around webpages using the keyboard in Office Online.

 Press the Tab key to move forward between screen elements and Shift+Tab to move backward.
 By pressing Tab or Shift+Tab, you can navigate through the parts of the screen.
-Learn more keyboard shortcuts.
+Learn more about Internet Explorer 11.

 Zoom in on a webpage